caninetools/canine.tools/privacy.md

 #### Vikunja
 By using the Vikunja service, you are providing us with an email and an account username.
 This information is accessible only locally and will never be shared or used out of the context or your account.
 Data for this service is not end-to-end encrypted, and can be accessed via the local database including Namespaces, Lists, Teams, etc. This data will never be sold or given away to anyone.
 This data is backed up and stored encrypted.

+#### LinkStack
+By using the LinkStack service, you are providing us with an email and an account username.
+Your email address is kept locally and used for password resets and email notifications.
+Your username is public.
+All content you post to your profile is public.
+This data is backed up and stored encrypted.

 ### Data Removal
 If you wish to have all your data removed from canine.tools, please contact me at `hyper@canine.tools` ([PGP key]({{ site.url }}/assets/hyper@canine.tools.asc)).
 Please provide me with any data you want removed.
 Data removal can be access logs and account wipes (if the service has it).